Combining these classic scenic rail journeys allows you to experience the contrasting beauty of the different Swiss regions

 Days 13-14.
 Interlaken and the Bernese Oberland region

 With your Swiss Travel Pass, Interlaken is the perfect spot from which to enjoy FREE travel around the classic Swiss scenery of the Bernese Oberland.
 The lakes of Brienz and Thun both have wonderful cruises to idyllic lakeside villages.
-Take a trip to Harder Kulm with its stunning views over Interlaken or the scenic Schynige Platte - Alpine Garden.
-On most scenic mountain railways you get a 50% reduction including Schilthorn - Piz Gloria and the Brienzer Rothorn steam train, a real treat for any train enthusiast.
+Take a trip to Harder Kulm with its stunning views over Interlaken or the scenic Schilthorn-Piz Gloria.
+On most scenic mountain railways you get a 50% reduction including the Brienzer Rothorn steam train, a real treat for any train enthusiast.

 Day 15.
 Last day